 I love to experiment with materials and processes.
-There’s a full range of both my own work and also jewellery by my favourite jewellery artists in the gallery and workshop at 53 Ridge Street North Sydney.
+There’s a full range of both my own work and also jewellery by other fabulous jewellery artists in the gallery and workshop at 53 Ridge Street North Sydney.
 You can also check out some of this in the online shop.

 Palawan Pebbles, inspired by a walk along a pebble beach in Palawan, Philippines.
 At the end of the beach was a beautiful cooling, freshwater waterfall, which fell into cascading waterholes, before merging with the saltwater of the ocean.
 It was both incredibly invigorating and relaxing to spend time floating in the cool water after the long hot walk.

 Coming From Nothing was inspired by the freedom that both a place and mental space of emptiness can bring.
 It allows for fresh, new ideas and pure creativity.
 Every year a limited series of 3 rings are made.

 The Rajasthani Lights series is a series incorporating emeralds, rubies and sapphires initially sourced while travelling in Rajasthan.
 Small dots of similar coloured resin are included, playing with the idea of precious vs non-precous.
 More recently I’ ve started adding other gemstones.
 Memories of the richness and saturation of colour in India inspired this series.

 Rajasthani Bands were inspired by the natural organic hand made quality of craftmanship in the streets of India.
 Originally using gemstones sourced on my travels to India, I’ve now expanded the range to include a broader range of precious gemstones.
 These designs can also be made using your own gold and gemstones from unloved jewellery.